Many Real Bread bakers use lower salt levels already but the Real Bread Campaign urges all bakers to reduce the amount of salt they use.

-As part of our work in finding ways to make bread better for us, better for our communities and better for the planet, the Real Bread Campaign urges all bakers to see if they need to reduce the amount of salt they use.
+As part of our work in finding ways to make bread better for us, better for our communities and better for the planet, the Real Bread Campaign urges all bakers to check if they need to reduce the amount of salt they use.

 We also call for: